polyformproject/polyform-licenses/Polyform-Licensor-Noncompete.md

 ## Sales of Business

-If the licensor sells a line of business developing the software or using the software to provide a product to another company, the buyer can enforce [Noncompete](#noncompete).
+If the licensor sells a line of business developing the software or using the software to provide a product, the buyer can enforce [Noncompete](#noncompete).

 ## Fair Use